platipodium/mossco-code/doc/reference_manual/src/recipes/installing_prerequisites_by_hand.markdown

 ## Installing netCDF

-The current netCDF comes in three packages, one for C, one for Fortran and one for C++.
-As a further complication, ESMF cannot be installed with the recent C++ API (also called C++4), but needs the *legacy* version of the netcdf C++ library.
+The current netCDF comes in three packages, one for C, one for Fortran (and one for C++, which is not needed in recent versions of ESMF).
 As a requirement for new features of the netCDF-4 standard, the HDF-5 library is required and must be installed first.

 To get all the software, issue the following: